William Shakespeare - Where the bee sucks

 "But when frost on field and hillside,

-In the autumn kills the flower,
+the autumn kills the flower,

 And in vain we search for honey,